-8.4 Short Notice Appointments
+4.4.4 Short Notice Appointments

 To make best use of resources on occasion a patient will be offered a "short notice" appointment i.e. less than 7 days notice, to utilise slots.
 If a short notice appointment is offered and the patient is happy to accept, it is deemed as a "reasonable offer".
 If however, a patient declines a "short notice" appointment, this should not result in any detriment to the patient and the waiting times clock for the patient is not affected in anyway.
+The patient should be made another "reasonable offer".